Beautiful scenery at Boca Ciega Park in Tampa

 Beach goers seeking shark teeth at Casperan Beach in Venice, Florida

-If you visit any beaches in the Sarasota area, you will likely notice beach goers using a weird looking shovel, attempting to dig for something, although it is not your typical seashell.
-Venice, Florida is “the shark tooth capital of the world.”
 Millions of years ago, Florida was submerged with water, and although most of the sharks disappeared, the fossilized teeth remain!
-Casperan Beach is one of your best bets for finding these prehistoric treasures – visiting early in the morning or after a storm is the best time.
+Caspersen Beach is one of your best bets for finding these prehistoric treasures – visiting early in the morning or after a storm is your best bet to find a little piece of history.

 18. You can gator watch aboard the world’s largest airboat at Myakka River State Park